-- The Mississippi Shelter Resource Directory lists all available public shelters located throughout the State. - This plan provides for shelter activation for Louisiana evacuees starting in the north end of the State and moving south as they fill up, thereby leaving the shelters nearest the Mississippi Gulf Coast accessible to Mississippi residents should the need for coastal evacuation occur. - The State has been divided into six shelter zones.
-Each zone identifies shelter locations, occupant capacities, and support capabilities by city and county.
+- The Mississippi Shelter Resource Directory (WebEOC Shelter Board) lists all available public shelters located throughout the State. - The State is divided into six shelter zones.
+Each zone identifies shelter locations, occupant capacities, and support capabilities by city and county. - During Contra-flow, this plan provides for shelter activation beginning in the furthermost part of the State and moving towards the impacted area as shelters fill up, thereby leaving the shelters nearest the event accessible to Mississippi residents should the need for evacuation occur.